abdulbaqi/abdulbaqi.github.io/_posts/2018-12-04-makki-madani-word-count.md

 In what follows, is a `python` script that calls the Quran `api` which I used in a [previous](http://abdulbaqi.io/2018/10/04/random-verse-python/) article.

-The API allows retrieving a chapter of the Quran (say chapter 112) by the following link. many variations to get english translations.
-I used the following option:
+The API allows retrieving a chapter of the Quran (say chapter 112) by the following link.

 ```
 http://api.alquran.cloud/surah/112